clifordunique/WillPower/README.md

 ## Run The Game / Links

-<b>To run on windows,</b> download the zip and run the exe file in the "WillPower Windows" directory.
+<b>To run on windows,</b> [Click Here](https://www.dropbox.com/s/zdjvhx9izlzgr41/WillPower%20Windows.7z?dl=1), or download the zip and run the exe file in the "WillPower Windows" directory

 <b>To run on Web,</b> [Click Here](https://juicyslew.github.io/WillPower/)

 <b>Note:</b> Introduction video doesn't work on the web.
-The video can be found here:
+[The video can be found here](https://youtu.be/oFC3vnZcuZc)

 Lastly, Please Rate this on the Ludum Dare site if you can!
 Comments and ratings help me grow and expand my ability as a game developer.
 Thank you!